Our Team is Our Family!

 Todd holds a graduate certificate in Small Business Entrepreneurship from Boston University.
 In 2015, he was the recipient of the 2015 SBA Small Business Person of the Year Award for Massachusetts, as well as an Entrepreneurship Award with Boston Children’s Hospital.
 In 2016, Todd received the Interise Good Citizens Award for the positive impact that Snapchef has had in the communities in which it operates, and in 2017 he received the Massachusetts Restaurant Association Education Foundation Leadership Award.

-As a company co-founder Daniela Snopkowski has been with Snapchef from the start, and is the driving force behind the company’s financial management and human resources functions.
+As a company co-founder Daniela has been with Snapchef from the start, and is the driving force behind the company’s financial management and human resources functions.
 Daniela has managed the company’s financial growth and has developed from scratch the administrative procedures that Snapchef operates on today.
 Her unique approach to real-time solutions and creative talents have enabled her to create a state-of-the-art internal database that has optimized the day-to-day operations of the company and proven to be seamless for both staff and clients.

 The secret of her success?
-Daniela is a hands-on manager who is focused on perfecting the company’s systems for maximum efficiency.
-She began cultivating her business and entrepreneurial skills at a young age, when she started working in her family’s business in Brazil.
-By her teenage years she was versed in all aspects of the business and ready for her next challenge.
+Daniela began cultivating her business and entrepreneurial skills as a child.
+“I started working in my family’s business in Brazil at a very young age,” she says.
+“By my teenage years I was versed in all aspects of the business and ready for my next challenge.”

 After moving to the United States she joined the food service behemoth Aramark and Compass Group as a Catering Manager before earning her degree in Business Administration.
 Throughout the years she has attained the skills and knowledge she has today by her own efforts and ambition, along with various business and management classes that have helped her lead Snapchef to new horizons.